yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `labels`: should be added by controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: should be added by controller to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
-1. `serviceAccountName`: the name of a Kubernetes SA in the same namespace.
+1. `serviceAccountName`: the name of a Kubernetes ServiceAccount in the same namespace.
 This field is included to support cloud provider identity integration.
 Should not be set when specifying `accessSecretName`.
 1. `accessSecretName`: used in minting credentials to specify the desired Secret name to contain them.
 Created in the namespace of the `BucketAccessRequest`  Should not be set when specifying `serviceAccountName`.
-1. `bucket`: The the name of the bucket to which the user identity or SA should be granted access to, according to the policies defined in the `BucketAccessClass`.
+1. `bucket`: The the name of the bucket to which the user identity or ServiceAccount should be granted access to, according to the policies defined in the `BucketAccessClass`.
-1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or SA.
+1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance
 1. `protocol`: one of the desired protocols listed in the `BucketAccessClass.protocols` array.
 A fast-failure should occur when the specified protocol does not match any supported by `BucketAccessClass`.